 “This plan has the added bonus of saving you more money by not dining out,” said Fobes.
 “Let’s face it, when you don’t have something on hand to make for dinner, it is easy to just go out to eat.”

-If a family dines out one additional time a week due to not having a menu plan, that can easily run $25 or more, Fobes said.
+If a family dines out one additional time a week due to not having a menu plan, the meal can easily run $25 or more, Fobes said.
 That can add up to $1,300 a year.

 Making Impulse Buys